chelmuth/chelmuth.github.io/_posts/2017-11-26-jekyll-for-systems-programmers.md

 Jekyll.
 (No, I'll not joke about Mr. Hyde!)

 Fortunately, I also got an idea about providing a comment feature for the blog just with the GitHub issue tracker.
-So, I'm not frustrated to much ;-)
+So, I'm not frustrated too much ;-)